shashwat9kumar/100DaysOfCode/README.md

 ## Day 12 : 17th April, 2020
 Studied JDBC (Java Data Base Connectivity) to connect Java program to a SQL database thereby implementing SQL queries via a java program
 The SQL database was used from MySQL, SQLPlus and XAMPP

+## Day 13 : 18th April, 2020
+Studied JDBC (Java Data Base Connectivity) to connect Java program to a SQL database thereby implementing SQL queries via a java program
+The SQL database was used from MySQL, SQLPlus and XAMPP